ImpossibleFinance/launchpad-contracts/README.md

 ## Setup local contracts

 Start a hardhat node.
-It will fork from bsc mainnet
+It will fork from bsc mainnet and start a JSON-RPC server at http://127.0.0.1:8545/
 ```bash
 npx hardhat node
 ```